bettitaksas/todo-list/README.md

 - To mark a task as done, click the checkbox next to the task.

 - To delete a task, click the "Delete" button next to the task.

+## Contributing
+Contributions to this project are welcome!
+If you'd like to contribute, please follow these steps:

+- Fork the repository.

+- Create a new branch for your feature or bug fix.

+- Make your changes and commit them with descriptive commit messages.

+- Push your changes to your forked repository.

+- Submit a pull request to the original repository.

+- Please ensure your code follows best practices and includes appropriate documentation.